elifesciences-publications/drive-invasiveness/README.md

+### This code is associated with the paper from Noble et al., "Current CRISPR gene drive systems are likely to be highly invasive in wild populations". eLife, 2018. http://dx.doi.org/10.7554/eLife.33423

 ## Overview ##

 This repository contains and all of the code and data required to reproduce the figures presented in: C Noble, B Adlam, GM Church, KM Esvelt, MA Nowak, Current CRISPR gene drives systems are likely to be highly invasive in wild populations, bioRxiv (2017).